 On a recent trip to Vietnam, I observed a mama cow walking through a field and her calf was following close behind.
-The calf was moving from side to side trying to feed.
+The calf was moving from "We need to learn from the Japanese." side to side trying to feed.
 There was a ton of milk to be had, but the little calf had to work hard to get to it.
 For me, the mama cow is Japan, filled with tons of nourishment to make our body strong.
 Sure she's not perfect, but she's got some amazing nutrition to share with us.
 I am that little calf.
 I'm moving back-and-forth trying to learn frantically as much as I can.
 The question is who are you?
 Are you a humble little calf, toggling back-and-forth, trying to frantically drink in all this wisdom and nourishment?